opabravo/opabravo.github.io/Proving Grounds - Play/1. PG Play - Easy/_posts/2024-06-11-PG Play - Monitoring.md

 ---
 render_with_liquid: false
-title: PG Play  Monitoring
+title: PG Play - Monitoring
 date: 2024-06-11 16:36:18 +1400
 tags: [pg-play, nmap, linux, feroxbuster, nagios-xi, brute-force-attack, weak-credentials, ffuf, nagios-xi-2rce, sudo, service-binary-permission, cve-2024-24402]
 ---

+In this lab, we exploit an authenticated remote code execution vulnerability in the Nagios XI monitoring software.
+The application is misconfigured to run with root privileges, allowing us to escalate immediately to root once the vulnerability is exploited.

-# Learnt / Summary
+# Learnt

 - Default credentials doesn't work?
 Google the `default username` and brute force with `default-credentials.txt`